Lito-Frito/Lito-Frito/README.md

 ### Hi there 👋

 #### Summary
-My name is Carlos Castillo.
 I'm a lifelong learner who's always interested in picking up a new skill to incorporate it into what I do.
 I'm also a self-taught programmer who loves Python! :snake: sss gang.
+Here's a [Github resume](https://resume.github.io/?crc8109) to give you an overview of some of my projects.

 I work at a startup called The [Diversity Dashboard ](diversitydashboard.biz/) where we're creating a SaaS solution to the lack of consistent metrics tracking within DI work.
 I also work at [Outco](outco.io/) where I help seasoned or even aspiring software developers get their dream jobs.
 Feel free to [ask me](castillo.work@pm.me) about either!

 I have a degree in accounting and then later went to work in finance.
 From there, I became a teacher and moved to Korea to work with elementary and middle school students for 3 years.
 I'm currently pursuing a Master's in IT at [UMass Lowell](https://gps.uml.edu/degrees/grad/online-master-information-technology-degree.cfm).

 All of my past experiences have shaped and informed my current ones.
 My background in accounting and finance helped me develop a systems-thinking approach to technology.
 From studying GAAP and the effects of Sarbanes Oxley, I want to apply a framework to audit tech companies on the code the create and their collection, usage, and storage of data.
 I want to leverage my teaching experience to help make technology more approachable and understandable by a myriad of different people.
 My life-long goal is to prevent future incidents like the [Equifax hack](https://www.cnet.com/news/equifaxs-hack-one-year-later-a-look-back-at-how-it-happened-and-whats-changed/) from happening again or ensuring that users are aware [what's being asked from them](https://www.washingtonpost.com/news/the-switch/wp/2017/04/19/bose-headphones-have-been-spying-on-their-customers-lawsuit-claims/) when they use tech.

+#### Quick Hits
 - 🔭 I’m currently working on getting my Master's!
 - 🌱 I’m currently learning about [encryption](https://github.com/crc8109/XOR-Encryption), SQL, IDS's and basic network and computer security
 - 👯 I’m looking to collaborate on anything that helps people!
 Currently working on getting kids in my community [internet for remote learning](https://github.com/crc8109/Magic-Schoolbus) during the pandemic